 The pulpit does expose you, and service in ministry reveals to you how little you actually know.
 Indeed, you do represent “large things” even in small places–which really turn out to not be so small–and the people there contain depths profound and unfathomable.
 There are surprising moments, and unanticipated exchanges of words filled with tremendous meaning, not only about everyday moments, but about God, not only in the light, but in the shadows of life.

-I try my words in prayer.
+I, who live by words, am wordless when I try my words in prayer.
 All language turns

 – Madeleine L’Engle, The Weather of the Heart

 Prayer can lead us through words to silence, beyond words to contemplation, and through contemplation to the Word of God.
 If you find yourself in silence when you pray, you have options.
 Stay awhile.
 Or keep going.
 God is working in the silence, and the Spirit intercedes for us through wordless groans (Romans 8:26-27).

 I liked this little poem by L’Engle.
 I know what it is like to fall silent.
 I know what it is like to feel the insufficiency of words.
 I also know what it is like to be surprised by what I find in the deep quiet, a sense of being awestruck, an infilling of joy, and an experience of being delightfully “healed and mended.”
 I “try my words in prayer.”
 More importantly, though, I have been taught to find in words the capacity to “turn me to the Word.”
 That’s an evidence of grace, for which I am thankful.